 - 2.2 Other long term liabilities.
 The above financing need excludes other long term liabilities, such as leasing arrangements which already include borrowing instruments (this includes the leases the councils contractors have for vehicles and equipment within the Street Scene and Leisure Contracts).
 Table 2 below includes these costs. - 2.3 As part of our aspirations for Selby District the Council has approved a 'Programme for Growth' which includes a number of revenue and capital initiatives aimed at stimulating activity associated with jobs, housing, infrastructure, retail and leisure.
-While these strategic initiatives have been included in the capital expenditure plans shown in Table 1, any changes may require the Council to reconsider its borrowing requirements, depending on the external resources it is able to lever towards the programme.

-- 2.4 An updated Housing Delivery Programme is currently in progress for approval which sets out ambitions to extend the programme for both the Council and Selby & District Housing Trust.
-The forecast capital spend and loans to the Trust are included in Capital estimates shown in Table 1. - 2.5 Capital expenditure plans do not, at present, include Alternative Investments.
-However, in order to improve treasury returns, achieve revenue savings and support the Council's wider objectives, proposals for Alternative Investments will be developed alongside the Treasury Management Strategy as part of a wider investment management approach.
-A separate paper will be brought forward with detailed proposals.
+While these strategic initiatives have been included in the capital expenditure plans shown in Table 1, any changes may require the Council to reconsider its borrowing requirements, depending on the external resources it is able to lever towards the programme. - 2.4 An updated Housing Delivery Programme is currently in progress which sets out ambitions to extend the programme for both the Council and Selby & District Housing Trust.
+The forecast capital spend and loans to the Trust are included in Capital estimates shown in Table 1.
+In addition, a refresh of the HRA business plan is currently being updated which will require a review of the Council's borrowing requirement, which depending on timing, will be brought as a mid-year update to this strategy or included in the 2020/21 strategy. - 2.5 Capital expenditure plans at present include Alternative Investments in Property Funds (invested £5m in 2018/19) and a Commercial Property Acquisition Fund (£3.5m spread across 2018/19 2019/20).